Years published: 2009, 2010, 2013, 2023

 A high index of suspicion, early detection, and aggressive conservative intervention are critical to optimizing neurocognitive outcome.
-If the diagnosis of ROHHAD is delayed and/or if the clinical symptoms are not anticipated and adequately treated, the affected child will likely suffer neurocognitive compromise and be at heightened risk for sudden death.
-If treated conservatively and followed comprehensively, individuals with ROHHAD can have a good quality of life.
-It remains unknown if optimally managed children with ROHHAD will have a normal life span, but the anecdotal observation of improved breathing while awake with advancing age is remarkably heartening.
+If the diagnosis of ROHHAD is delayed and/or if the clinical symptoms are not anticipated and adequately treated, the affected child will likely suffer neurocognitive compromise and may be at heightened risk for sudden death.
+If identified promptly, treated conservatively, and followed comprehensively, individuals with ROHHAD can have a good quality of life.
+It remains unknown if optimally managed children with ROHHAD will have a normal life span, but the anecdotal observation of improved breathing while awake with advancing age (refolding of the phenotype) is remarkably heartening.

-An International ROHHAD Registry has become clinically available for all patients with the clinical diagnosis of ROHHAD.
-The purpose of the Registry is to collect data about the clinical development of ROHHAD with advancing age as the disease process unfolds (and ideally recedes).
+An International ROHHAD Registry is available for all patients with a clinical diagnosis of ROHHAD.
+The purpose of the Registry is to collect data about the clinical development of ROHHAD with advancing age as the disease process unfolds (and ideally recedes or refolds).
 The Registry is achieved through a secure questionnaire via REDCap (Research Electronic Data Capture).
-The aim is to consent and enroll ALL patients worldwide with ROHHAD in order to have a central repository to advance understanding of this rare disease and improve early diagnosis, offer anticipatory management, and decrease disease burden.
+The aim is to consent and enroll ALL patients worldwide with ROHHAD to have a central repository to advance understanding of this rare disease and improve early diagnosis, offer anticipatory management and decrease disease burden.

-If physicians or parents are interested in enrolling in the International ROHHAD REDCap Registry, they should contact the authors of this NORD entry at the following e-mail addresses:
+Physicians or parents interested in enrolling in the International ROHHAD REDCap Registry should contact the authors of this NORD report at the following e-mail addresses:

-For more information on Rapid-onset Obesity with Hypothalamic Dysfunction, Hypoventilation, and Autonomic Dysregulation (ROHHAD) and clinical trials please contact:
+For more information on ROHHAD and clinical trials please contact:

 Debra E. Weese-Mayer, MD

-Professor of Pediatrics at Northwestern University Feinberg School of Medicine
+Beatrice Cummings Mayer Professor of Pediatric Autonomic Medicine at Northwestern University Feinberg School of Medicine

-Chief, Center for Autonomic Medicine in Pediatrics (CAMP)
+Chief, Division of Autonomic Medicine and Center for Autonomic Medicine in Pediatrics (CAMP)